techidaily/site-article-posts/source/_posts/enhance-filmmaking-on-iphone-with-best-camera-components-for-2024.md

 ![selfie-stick-iphone ](https://images.wondershare.com/filmora/article-images/selfie-stick-iphone.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Underwater Housing

 In the summertime, many people like to document their underwater adventures.
 But most underwater cameras are disposable and the image quality they produce is questionable at best.
 Underwater housings for iPhones might be a little pricey, but they enable you to capture the magnificence of the sea life in high definition.
 The [LenzO for iPhone 7 Plus](https://www.valstech.com/products/lenzo-for-iphone-7-plus) is designed and built using the same technologies that created the success of Lenzo's housings for iPhone 6/6s and iPhone 7\.
 The housing is composed out of aluminum and can be used at depths up to a hundred meters below the surface.
 You can access all of the phone's camera functions including the 4K or time-lapse modes.
 Underwater housings protect your iPhone and enable you to have a lot of fun while exploring the underwater world.